 With everyday stresses in life, you have to find a cool place to unwind and re-energize.
 Meditation is one technique that will help you refocus and motivate you to face the next day.
 If you have a daily meditation routine, you are likely to have come across back pain problems.
 Meditating with back pains is a menace that feels impossible to stand, especially if its a routine you undertake often.
-The root cause of this issue is our years of poor sitting positions.
+The root cause of this issue is our years of poor sitting positions which is why some people end up crying after meditation as sometimes a physical issue can present as something that seems emotional.

 It can be from poorly designed chairs and wrong sitting postures.
 If you look at our homes and places of work, you will find furniture that contributes to our back pain when sitting in an upright position during meditation.

 Thankfully there are lots of tips to prevent back pain during meditation and also how to meditate with back pain if you are already suffering from it.
-In this article, I will look at the postures that will help you avoid back pain when meditating and also give an idea of items that will make your meditation experience uplifting.
+In this article, I will look at the postures that will help you avoid back pain when meditating and also give an idea of items that will make sure you get all the benefits of meditation.

 What type of postures helps avoid back pain during meditation?